-This article is based on 40 years of experience teaching English as a second language (L2) and almost 20 years of experience teaching English as L2 to students with LBLD (language-based learning difficulties).
+This article is based on 40 years of experience teaching English as a second language (ESL) and almost 20 years of experience teaching English as ESL to students with LBLD (language-based learning difficulties).
 In addition to this, it is also based on long-standing experience in teaching reading and correct spelling to native English speakers.

 All this experience has been translated into special methodologies and techniques to teach reading, in the first place, and then spelling, reading comprehension and the English language as a whole.
 In this article, we will share our out-of-the-box method, which turns non-readers and dyslexic readers into readers.
 Further, we will also offer our out-of-the-box ideas regarding how to introduce reading to very young children.

 In every learning process, reading plays a significant role.
 The ability to read will determine the student´s academic achievements and success.
 For a student unable to read, his learning ability might be limited.
 For this reason, the

 formal education system should prioritize making all necessary efforts to have as few non-readers as possible.
 The key is to teach reading and to improve students’ reading proficiency, which, as a result, will lead to better reading